rajxir/oneplusmg-trust-framework/pages/citizen-hub/after-death.md

 # After death

-A person’s life has a clear beginning and end, but the situation is more complex when it comes to genomic data.
+A person’s life has a clear beginning and end, but the situation is more complex when it comes to [genomic](glossary#genomics) data.
 When someone undergoes genetic testing in a clinical setting or participates in a research project, their genomic data may be stored in databases long after they (the data subject) have passed away.
-This is because genetic and genomic data can retain long-term value for research, healthcare and even family members.
+This is because genetic and genomic data can retain long-term value for research, healthcare and even family members (for more information, see the topic [My DNA vs our DNA](dna)).

 ## Why genomic data outlives us